NethServer/docs/administrator-manual/en/webtop5.rst

    * this type of personalisation is only valid for the user that performed the action
    * it is possible to mark a sender as trusted only if the shield is yellow.

-For the **admin user**, it is possible to disable all or just some of the rules that are part of the PAS (ProActive Security), both at the single user level and the group of users level.
+The **admin user** can disable all or just some of the rules that are part of the PAS (ProActive Security), both for single users and groups.
-To do so, it is necessary to add a specific authorisation (to the single user or the group of users) for the Service ``com.sonicle.webtop.mail (Mail)`` and for the ``PRO_ACTIVE_SECURITY`` resource:
+To do so, it is necessary to add a specific authorization (to the single user or the group of users) for the Service ``com.sonicle.webtop.mail (Mail)`` and for the ``PRO_ACTIVE_SECURITY`` resource:

 .. image:: _static/webtop-pas1.png